Annex H: Health & Medical Services

 This annex is based upon the concept that the emergency functions of public health, mental health, medical, and mortuary services will generally parallel their normal day-to-day functions of the responding public health authority.

-Harris County Hospital District (HCHD) will assist in a coordinated health and medical response byserving as the lead agency for emergency department trauma and inpatient medical and services during emergency events with significant health and medical impact in the LSCS service area.
+Harris County Hospital District (HCHD) and Montgomery County Hospital District (MCHD) will assist in a coordinated health and medical response by serving as the lead agencies for emergency department trauma and inpatient medical and services during emergency events with significant health and medical impact for their jurisdictions within the LSCS service area.

 - Annex H (Health & Medical Services) to the State of Texas Emergency Management Plan